As an Amazon Associate & eBay Partner: we earn from qualifying purchases

 A. Hi Anil.
 We appended your inquiry to this long thread explaining the methods of checking concentrations.

-Current density is more difficult to answer but never less that 1 Amp per square inch, usually 50 to 100% more, although often higher.
+Current density is more difficult to answer but it is never less that 1 Amp per square inch, usually 50 to 100% more, although often higher.

-How to "maintain smooth working of process" is the subject of many large books and thousands of Q&A's on this site, so not something that can be fully dispatched ... but please give the full situation and an example of a single problem and readers will probably be able to tell you how to avoid it :-)
+How to "maintain smooth working of process" is the subject of many large books and tens thousands of Q&A's on this site -- not something that can be dispatched in a couple of paragraphs ... but please give the full situation plus an example of a single problem and readers will probably be able to tell you how to avoid it :-)

 Luck & Regards,